-“Madonna in the Meadow” by Raphael depicts three figures in a meadow all linked by looks and touching hands.
+“Madonna in the Meadow” by Raphael depicts three figures in a meadow, all linked by looks and touching hands.
 The figures represent the Madonna with the Christ Child and Saint John the Baptist as a child.

 The painting is the first of a series of full-length figure compositions that portray the apocryphal encounter between the Child Jesus and the boy Baptist.
-The boy Baptist is supposed to have recognised Christ as the Redeemer even in their childhood.
+The boy Baptist is supposed to have recognized Christ as the Redeemer even in their childhood.
 Raphael makes this clear by letting Christ take the cross from John.

 Michelangelo’s influence on Raphael is evident in this composition.
 The figures in the painting are arranged in a pyramidal composition.
-This is something that Raphael would have studied in Leonardo’s famous drawing showing the Virgin, St. Anne and their children, which was in another church in Florence.
+This is something that Raphael would have studied in Leonardo’s famous drawing showing the Virgin, St. Anne, and their children, which was in another church in Florence.

-The “Madonna in the Meadow” painting is also known as “The Madonna with the Christ Child and Saint John the Baptist” and “Madonna del prato” which means “Madonna of the Meadow”.
+The “Madonna in the Meadow” painting is also known as “The Madonna with the Christ Child and Saint John the Baptist” and “Madonna del Prato,” which means “Madonna of the Meadow.”
 Historically it has also been called “Madonna del Belvedere” because of its long residence in the imperial collection in the Vienna Belvedere.

 Raphael (1483–1520) was an Italian painter and architect of the High Renaissance.
 His work is admired for its clarity of form, ease of composition, and together with Michelangelo and Leonardo da Vinci, he is one of the great masters of that period.
 Raphael was enormously productive, despite his death at 37, leaving a large body of work.